kadrlica/des-conda/README.md

 ## Cleaning Unused Packages

-Conda can accumulate a lot of unused packages.
-The preserve disk space, these can be cleaned up with:
+Conda can accumulate a lot of unused packages that fill up disk space (which cvmfs doesn't like).
+Packages can be cleaned up up with:
 ```
-conda clean -v -y -tis
+conda clean -v -y -ti
 ```

-We don't want to use the `--packages` option because cvmfs is breaking symlinks (see [here](https://github.com/conda/conda/issues/3308#issuecomment-244366064)).
+Note that we don't want to use the `--packages` option because cvmfs will break symlinks (see [here](https://github.com/conda/conda/issues/3308#issuecomment-244366064)).

 ## Notes